-The two technologies are called down imaging and side imaging.
+The two technologies are referred as down and side imaging.

 The function of both fits their descriptive names pretty well.

-Side imaging is also as it sounds, images taken from both sides of your boat as it passes by on the surface.
+Side imaging also known as side-scanning is, as it sounds, images taken from both sides of your boat as it passes by on the surface.

-Side imaging can reveal greater detail since the signals shoot out and away from your boat, but there is a caveat when using a side imaging fish finder you can’t go very fast.
+Side scans can reveal greater detail since the signals shoot out and away from your boat, but there is a caveat when using a side imaging transducer you can’t go very fast.

 What is the Best Side Imaging Fish Finder?

-Down imaging fish finders have been around for almost 75 years.
-Side imaging systems are a much more recent innovation with Humminbird producing the first consumer market version in 2005.
+Down scan fish finders have been around for almost 75 years.
+Side imaging systems are a much more recent innovation, with Humminbird producing the first consumer market version in 2005.

-With less than two decades of consumer use, the side imaging fish finder has caught on with a wide variety of anglers and has its positive and negative features when compared to a down imaging system.
+With less than two decades of consumer use, the side imaging transducer has caught on with a wide variety of anglers and has its positive and negative features when compared to a down scan system.

 On the positive side, you have double the sonar imaging taking place.
-Side imaging fish finders send sonar signals at right angles to the path of your boat.
+Side imaging transducers send sonar beams at right angles to the path of your boat.

-The transducer emits dual signal sonar approximately 100-yards on each side of the boat.
+The dual beam transducer emits dual signal sonar beams approximately 100-yards on each side of the boat.

-Side imaging fish finders don’t penetrate as deeps as down imaging fish finders do.
+Side imaging transducers don’t penetrate as deep as down imaging fish finders do.
 The depths are still impressive, and you’ll have to be in a very deep lake, or on the edge of the continental shelf to utilize deeper images.

-Depending on the model, side imaging fish finders work well from 240 to 450 feet underwater.
+Depending on the fish finder manufacturers, side imaging transducers work well from 240 to 450 feet (0.14 km) underwater.